DISHDevEx/iot/aws/terragrunt_template/README.md

 ├── main.tf
 ├── outputs.tf
 ├── README.md
-├── set-env-vars.sh
 ├── terragrunt.hcl
 └── variables.tf
 ```
-4. Create a 'terraform.tfvars' file in the same directory with following inputs - This helps the Terragrunt to pickup the input values directly from the 'terraform.tfvars' file
+4. Create a 'provider.tfvars' file in the same directory with following data - This helps the Terragrunt to pickup the provider variable values directly from this file.

    aws_region         = "xxxxxx"